-Some online certificate programs in physical education can be completed entirely online, but others have minimal in-person requirements.
+Some online graduate certificate programs in physical education can be completed entirely online, but others are hybrid programs that have minimal in-person requirements.
 In addition to a minimum of a bachelor's degree, eligibility requirements for state licensure typically include completion of an approved teacher training program and supervised teaching experience.
 If students plan to later earn a master's degree, some or all credits from some certificate programs may be applied toward their master's degree.

 Graduate Certificate in Physical Education